RafidMuhymin/astro-imagetools/docs/src/pages/en/components-and-apis.md

 ### `<Picture />`

 The `<Picture />` component is an Astro component that renders an optimized and responsive `<picture />` element.
 This component supports all the features that **Astro ImageTools** has to offer for regular images.
-It's perfect for advanced use cases where you need to offer **multiple source formats**, need **Art Direction**, and the **onload fade-in transition**.
+It's for advanced use cases where you need to offer **multiple source formats**, need **Art Direction**, and the **onload fade-in transition**.
 It's the component that you may want to use most of the times.

 #### Example Usage of `<Picture />`